Family Emergency Prep Kits: Advising Families How To Prepare For The Unexpected

 - Medically complex children

-Dr. Robin Wright is a Clinical Associate Professor at the University of Wisconsin.
-Dr. Wright earned her medical degree from Oregon Health Sciences University and completed her residency at University of Wisconsin Hospital and Clinics.
-Her special interests include family education, infant and child development and preventive medicine.
+Robin Wright, MD, is a Clinical Associate Professor in the Department of Pediatrics at the University of Wisconsin School of Medicine and Public Health.
+Dr. Wright earned her medical degree from Oregon Health Sciences University and completed her residency at the University of Wisconsin Hospital and Clinics.
+In addition, she has an International Diploma in Expedition and Wilderness Medicine from the Royal College of Physicians and Surgeons of Glasgow, Scotland, and a Certificate in Travel Medicine.
+Her special interests include adolescent and college health, travel medicine, and medical support of research expeditions in remote locations.

 It is the policy of the University of Wisconsin–Madison ICEP that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests* in order to allow CE staff to identify and resolve any potential conflicts of interest.
 Faculty must also disclose any planned discussions of unlabeled/unapproved uses of drugs or devices during the educational activity.